What is a charter school?

-Hillsdale College determines its support through a formal application process that happens twice each year.
-In January and July, school founding groups from across the country apply for Hillsdale K-12 support and are evaluated through a process that considers each group’s experience and potential, plus fertile ground for charter authorization and student enrollment.
+Hillsdale College determines its assistance to candidate Member Schools through a formal application process that happens twice each year.
+In January and July, founding groups of both charter and private schools apply for Hillsdale K-12 support and are evaluated through a process that considers each group’s experience and potential, plus fertile ground for charter authorization (for charter schools) and student enrollment.

 How do schools recruit classical teachers?

-Hillsdale-affiliated schools seek the best teachers who are masters of their subject matter, enthusiastic, eager to serve K-12 students.
-If a state requires certification for charter school teachers, then Hillsdale-affiliated charter schools will comply with those regulations.
+Hillsdale Member Schools seek the best teachers who are masters of their subject matter, enthusiastic, and eager to serve K-12 students.
+If a state requires certification for charter school teachers, then Hillsdale-affiliated charter schools comply with those regulations.

 New teachers are often recent college graduates with sound learning from schools like Hillsdale College, adult professionals making a mid-life career change, and those already working in public and private schools who embrace classical education.

-Interested in becoming a teacher in a BCSI school?
-Email [email protected] or check out the Career Opportunities page.
+Interested in becoming a teacher in a Hillsdale Member school?
+Check out the Career Opportunities page.